lacerbeams/Week1_Lab1_Html_CSS/README.md

 - Adhere to the Box model- use margin, border, content-sizing and padding

 # Tip
-Chrome's Dev Tools are one of the nicest things to ever happen to developers.
+- Chrome's Dev Tools are one of the nicest things to ever happen to developers.
 This is because we can alter our webpages while viewing them in the browser!
-Google is youe best friend
+- Google is your best friend

 # Resources
 - *[HTML Reference](http://www.w3schools.com/TAGs/)*